 There are always several taxis waiting in line to bring you to your destination.
 Taxi rates are fixed as pricing is based on the destination instead of the distance.
-A taxi ride from the airport to any high rise hotel is $25.00.
 For more information about the taxi fares on Aruba, please click here.

 Just outside the airport there are bus stops which are regularly serviced by Arubus which is Aruba's public bus service.
 Several public buses have a stop at the airport and you can take any of these buses in the direction of Oranjestad.
 At the bus station you can switch to bus line 10 which will take you to the low and high rise hotels.

 The fee for the public bus is $2.30 per bus ride.